Local Characteristic Decomposition of Equilibrium Variables for Hyperbolic Systems of Balance Laws: Local Characteristic Decomposition of Equilibrium Variables

 \subsection{2-D Case}

-In the 2-D case, the LCD of the equilibrium variable will be based on the formulation of the 2-D system \eref{1.1} given in \eref{1.5}.
-In fact, to perform the LCD, we will only need to specify $C^x$ and $C^y$ as the terms with $D^x$, $D^y$, $\tilde\mI^x$, and $\tilde\mI^y$ do not influence the LCD process.
-The computation of $C^x$ and $C^y$ is similar to the computation of the matrix $C$ in \S\ref{sec31}.
+In the 2-D case, the LCD of the equilibrium variables is based on the formulation of the 2-D system \eref{1.1} given in \eref{1.5}.
+In fact, to perform the LCD, we will only need to specify $C^x$ and $C^y$ since the terms with $D^x$, $D^y$, $\tilde\mI^x$, and $\tilde\mI^y$ do not influence the LCD process.
+The computation of $C^x$ and $C^y$ is similar to the computation of the matrix $C$ in \S\ref{sec31}, and they are given by